 I can’t believe it took me so long to find Lulumahu Falls, but it was worth the wait.
 I love short hikes like this because they don’t take up your whole day.
 When you are on vacation in Hawaii, every day is precious, and you might not want to spend a whole day hiking.
 Just a few hours on this trail will enable you to get some exercise, see a waterfall, and get a feel for the nature of Hawaii.

 I can’t wait to go back and to bring my friends and family who come to visit.
 If you enjoy hiking and love chasing waterfalls, I encourage you to do this hike.
-For more information about different trails in Hawaii, keep checking back to this blog, or give us a call and speak to one of our travel agents.
+For more information about different trails in Hawaii, keep checking back to this blog, and to book your Hawaiian trip give us a call or use our Trip Planner.